rosesblake/picklePal-app/README.md

 ### Extra

 - **Review Feature:** Adding reviews for courts.
-- **Spectator Feature:** Allowing users to follow games as spectators.

 ## User Flow

 1. **Registration/Login:** Users create an account or log in.
 2. **Profile Setup:** Users set up their profile, including location, name, skill level, and home court.
-3. **Finding Courts:** Users search for nearby pickleball courts using the Maps API.
+3. **Finding Courts:** Users search for nearby pickleball courts using the Maps API or add their court/details if it does not exist.
 4. **Joining/Creating Groups:** Users form or join groups.
-5. **Social Interaction:** Users post updates and interact on the social feed.
+5. **Social Interaction:** Users post updates and interact on the home or local court social feed.

 ## Future Goals

+- **Notifications** Giving more notifications to make more use of the groups and friends features.
+Allow users to select or post times/days that they plan on going that's outside of their typical routine.
+- **Messaging** Allow users to message eachother and implement group messaging as well.
 - **Machine Learning:** Suggesting optimal game times and partners based on user activity.
 - **Tournament Management:** Organizing and managing local tournaments.
 - **Performance Tracking:** Recording and analyzing game performance statistics.